vtexdocs/help-center-content/README.md

   - **tutorials**: Tutorials markdown files.
 - **readme-images**: Images used in the README.md file.

-## Management of Help Center Portal documentation
+## Managing Help Center documentation

 In this document we will address the following topics related to the Help Center Portal: